espinosajuanma/juanma.ar/content/en/_index.md

 title: 'Home'
 ---

-> I am a creative and innovative backend developer and audiovisual editor with a
+> I'm a _backend developer_ and _digital artist_ with
+> over a decade of experience in each field.
+Passionate about crafting,
+> building, and exploring the intersection of _technology_ with _art_ and
-> great passion for _science fiction_ and _storytelling_.
+> _storytelling_.
 >
-> Driven by the desire to constantly grow, improve and evolve, I believe in
-> _continuous learning_ as a way of life.
+> Whether I'm coding or creating digital art, I enjoy the
+> process of bringing my ideas to reality.